 The Presbyterian and Pentecostal traditions are two of the most important and influential branches of Protestant Christianity.
-While they agree on several important biblical doctrines, they have different opinions on certain theological ideas and Christian practices.
+While they agree on several essential biblical doctrines, they differ on certain theological ideas and Christian practices.

 The Presbyterian tradition ascribes to Covenant Theology, the teachings of John Calvin, and practices an elder-led form of church government.
 The Pentecostal tradition is Arminian, believes all spiritual gifts are operational today, and employs a congregational-led form of church government.

 What doctrines do Pentecostals and Presbyterians agree about?
-Why do Presbyterians believe about speaking in tongues?
-Why do Presbyterians believe about speaking in tongues?
+What do Presbyterians believe about speaking in tongues?
 Keep reading to learn more.

 Pentecostalism and Presbyterianism: What’s the Difference?